 Karmic Death: Killed by the man she used as a guinea pig for genetic research.

 Large Ham: According to the novelization for Metal Gear Solid(which also acted as the first clue to Dr. Clark actually being a woman), she pretty much became this (it mentioned she acted Shakespearean in the first chapter taking place during Solid and Liquid Snake's birth).

 Absolute Cleavage: The Boss unzips her sneaking suit for her final bout with Snake, revealing the jagged scar on her chest from her C-section.

 Anti-Villain: The Villain in Name Only variant; even though she's one of the game's main antagonists, she's strangely kind and compassionate.
 This is because she turns out to be a Hero Antagonist.
 She's only an "enemy" enemy because the U.S. Government essentially screwed her over after her fake defectionbackfired due to Volgin and presumably the CIA's influence.
-It's also worth pointing out that, despite the many clashing personalities and agendas in Snake Eater, she's the only person that everyone respects.
-(In Volgin's case it's more due to fear, but considering that he's Ax-Crazy, that's still saying something.)
+It's also worth pointing out that, despite the many clashing personalities and agendas in Snake Eater, she's the only person that everyone respects (in Volgin's case, it's more due to fear, but considering that he's Ax-Crazy, that's still saying something).

 Cry Cute: Well, not exactly "cute"; she's too dignified for that.
 But any doubt to her being a fundamentally good person should disappear at the end.